Modbus Meter Configuration

 E

-In the case of using a counter whose model is not listed, you can manually configure the registers to read and specify what type of data it is.
+In the case of using a meter whose model is not listed, the registers to be read can be manually configured and the type of data specified.

 Select the generic_modbus model and edit the additional parameters.

 Here is the list of parameters to define.
-Parameters marked with * are required.
+Parameters marked with * are mandatory.

 *reg <int>: register number to read from the meter.